mouzong/smarcodetest/README.md

 4 - launch the development server `yarn run dev` or `npm run dev`

 5 - open your browser and head on to <http://localhost:3000> to view the release.

+### Code logic and deployment comprehension

+- in order to keep track of all what was done bit by bit i segmented each new section into sepreate branch. and at each new branch creation i merge the recent commits with the main branch